Policies, Regulations, Standards, Best Practices, and Procedures

 Information Security Procedures (ISPR)

-Procedures are the formal methods for which Regulations, Standards, or Best Practices are conducted.
+Procedures are the formal methods by which Regulations, Standards, or Best Practices are conducted.

 Exceptions